ironmansoftware/universal-automation-documentation/betaquickstart.md

 {% hint style="warning" %}
 NOTE: You should ensure to UNBLOCK the extracted files if using Windows.
 After downloading a zip file from the web Windows may prevent the script module from loading properly by "blocking" the extracted module files.
-Run the following PowerShell command to ensure no files are being blocked by Windows.
+Run the following PowerShell command in the extracted module folders to ensure no files are being blocked by Windows.
 ``dir -recurse | Unblock-File``
 {% endhint %}